If you had to describe what your individual church means to the world, what narrative would you give?

 The vision is why God put your church right where it is, with the people you have, in the season you’re in, surrounded by thousands who need Jesus’ love.

 It may sound simple.
-Many of the churches who contact us saying they feel stuck have made it complicated.
+Many of the churches who contact our team at The Unstuck Group saying they feel stuck have made it complicated.
 Or rather, they have added to it.
 They took the reason for being and made it a list for doing.
 And the list kept growing and growing until tasks and recurring tasks reigned supreme, justifying their importance by their mere existence.

 What’s in the Picture?